Scenarios, limitations, and known issues using groups to manage licensing in Azure Active Directory

 For group license assignment, any users without a usage location specified inherit the location of the directory.
 If you have users in multiple locations, make sure to reflect that correctly in your user resources before adding users to groups with licenses.

 Group license assignment will never modify an existing usage location value on a user.
-We recommend that you always set usage location as part of your user creation flow in Azure AD (e.g. via AAD Connect configuration) - that will ensure the result of license assignment is always correct, and users do not receive services in locations that are not allowed.
+We recommend that you always set usage location as part of your user creation flow in Azure AD (for example, via AAD Connect configuration) - that will ensure the result of license assignment is always correct, and users do not receive services in locations that are not allowed.

 Use group-based licensing with dynamic groups